franchsli/SignSpeak/README.md

 ## Overview

 A sign language translator model maker and runner.
-With SignSpeak, you can train models for translating your desired language and then test your model!
+With SignSpeak, you can train models to translate your desired language and then test your model!

 ## Requirements